MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/storage/enhanced-people-picker-for-trusted-authentication-method.md

     Following three parameters need special attention:<br/>

-    1. **ClaimsMappings**<br/>
+    - **ClaimsMappings**<br/>
        `ClaimsMappings` specifies the mapping of claims from the original token to a SharePoint token.
 By using this parameter, SharePoint understands how to generate a SharePoint token when given a specific token from a user profile service application property.<br/>
        It accepts a list of `ClaimTypeMapping` objects, which are created by the [New-SPClaimTypeMapping](/powershell/module/sharepoint-server/new-spclaimtypemapping) cmdlet.
-A list of examples of `ClaimTypeMapping` objects given below.
-Provide these objects to the `ClaimsMappings` parameter:
+Following are examples of `ClaimTypeMapping` objects, that can be to the `ClaimsMappings` parameter:
         ```
         $emailClaimMap = New-SPClaimTypeMapping -IncomingClaimType "http://schemas.xmlsoap.org/ws/2005/05/identity/claims/emailaddress" -IncomingClaimTypeDisplayName "EmailAddress" -SameAsIncoming
         $upnClaimMap = New-SPClaimTypeMapping -IncomingClaimType "http://schemas.xmlsoap.org/ws/2005/05/identity/claims/upn" -IncomingClaimTypeDisplayName "UPN" -SameAsIncoming